 Hundreds of people sleep by the side of noisy roads typical in India’s largest cities.
 The same is true in other low-income countries.
 Researchers are now looking at whether or not a lack of sleep may actually be a root cause of poverty.
 Researchers are studying the real-world impact of chronic sleep deprivation, and the impact on how people make, and avoid, decisions.
 When people are tired, they don’t have the mental capacity to deal with some decisions and that can keep them from making good choices.
 Listen to hear more about how lack of sleep can affect learning and brain functions.

 Current Event November 27, 2015

 The biggest test in the life of a South Korean teenager is the college entrance exam.
 All high school seniors take it on the same day each year, and there are many preparations to make sure students can fully concentrate on the exam.
 In South Korea, there is a belief that you will fail at everything unless you do well on this exam.
 However, if you do well, you go to a good school and get a good job.
 That’s a lot of pressure for students.
 This exam is much like the SAT or ACT in the United States.
-Listen to this story and discuss this with your students.
-Then debate: Should one test be this important?
+Listen to hear about high stakes testing in Korea and then debate: Should one test determine students' academic futures?

 Current Event September 29, 2015

 In general, being impulsive is not a good thing.
 But people who risk their lives for strangers don’t think before they act.
 They just act.
 The three Americans who took down armed gunmen on a train to Paris said their military training was not as important as their instinct to help.
 Many studies have been done on intuitive thinking and reflective thinking.
 Researchers learned that it’s possible to develop a person’s automatic response to help along with a willingness to act without thinking about the consequences.
 Listen to hear more about the key to being a hero.